 To the extent permitted by the plan administrator, the transfer of any or all of the shares of common stock during a participant's lifetime or upon a participant's death by will or intestacy to the participant's immediate family or a trust for the benefit of the participant's immediate family may be exempt from the Right of First Refusal.
 In such case, the transferee or other recipient could receive and hold the shares of common stock so transferred subject to the provisions of the 2020 Plan (including the Right of First Refusal).
-In the event that our charter, bylaws and/or a stockholders' agreement applicable to the shares of common stock contained a right of first refusal with respect to the shares, such right of first refusal applied to the shares of common stock to the extent such provisions were more restrictive than the Right of First Refusal set forth in the 2020 Plan shall not in any way restrict the operation of our charter, bylaws or the operation of any applicable stockholders' agreement.
+In the event that our charter, bylaws and/or a stockholders' agreement applicable to the shares of common stock contained a right of first refusal with respect to the shares, such right of first refusal applied to the shares of common stock to the extent such provisions were more restrictive than the Right of First Refusal set forth in the 2020 Plan and the Right of First Refusal set forth in the 2020 Plan shall not in any way restrict the operation of our charter, bylaws or the operation of any applicable stockholders' agreement.